Fodor's Expert Review Museum of the City of New York

-third phase of the modernization includes renovating the North Wing to create three continuous floors of gallery space, a state-of-the-art auditorium, and a new café.
-Renovations are expected to be complete in mid-to-late 2015.
-In the meantime, the museum remains open, and rotating exhibits on subjects such as architecture, fashion, history, and politics are still on display.
-Recent exhibits City as Canvas: New York City Graffiti and Gilded New York provided contrasting visual accounts of the city–exploring street art in New York City during the 1970s and 80s and the culture of the elite class at the end of the 19th century.
+The city's present, past, and future are explored through quirky, engaging exhibits on subjects such as architecture, fashion, history, and politics in a Colonial Revival building designed for the museum in the 1930s.
+The ongoing exhibition New York at Its Core explores the sweep and diverse facets of the city's 400-year history through artifacts, photography, archival film, and interactive digital experiences.
 Don't miss Timescapes, a 25-minute media projection that innovatively illustrates New York's physical expansion and population changes, or Activist New York, an ongoing exploration of the city's history of social activism.
-The museum hosts New York–centric lectures, films, and walking tours.
-When you're finished touring the museum, cross the street and stroll through the Vanderbilt Gates to enter the Conservatory Garden, one of Central Park's hidden gems.
+You can also find New York–centric lectures, films, and walking tours here.
+There's a café, too.
+After touring the museum, cross the street and stroll through the Vanderbilt Gates to enter the Conservatory Garden, one of Central Park's hidden gems.